 At St Philip’s we develop independent, confident, accurate and inspirational writers as part of our English teaching.
 It is essential that writing knowledge, skills and understanding are then applied across the whole curriculum in order to embed learning.
 We always aim to provide a purpose for writing and make writing engaging for all children.
 Children are encouraged to not only write to the best of their ability but to also independently improve and edit their own and other’s work.

 We use a range of stimuli to engage children in the writing process including the use of visual images and film, literature, drama, music, practical resources, and educational trips and special days.
-Children are taught how to structure their sentences grammatically, and to use ambitious vocabulary, in order to ensure the most impact upon the reader; they are given the opportunity to apply their skills in weekly extended writing tasks in both English and across the curriculum.
+Children are taught how to structure their sentences grammatically through speaking and listening, and to use ambitious vocabulary, in order to ensure the most impact upon the reader; they are given the opportunity to apply their skills in weekly extended writing tasks in both English and across the curriculum.

 The programmes of study for writing at key stages 1 and 2 are :

 - composition (articulating ideas and structuring them in speech and writing)

 In school, we use the Literacy Tree scheme of work to ensure progression throughout the school.

 Teaching and learning develops pupils’ competence in both of these areas.
 In addition, pupils are taught how to plan, revise and evaluate their writing.

 Writing down ideas fluently depends on spelling quickly and accurately through knowing the relationship between sounds and letters (phonics) and understanding the morphology (word structure) and orthography (spelling structure) of words.

 Effective composition involves articulating and communicating ideas, and then organising them coherently for a reader.
 This requires clarity, awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.